-The Fluent with either MCA 96 or MCA 384 arms may only be used with Full Front Safety Panel.
+The Fluent with a MCA 96 arm, piercing tips or a Resolvex i300 may only be used with Full Front Safety Panel.

 The door opening is supported by gas filled springs.
-The operator should open the door fully for safe/ complete access to the instrument.
+For optimal safety and complete access to the instrument, the operator is required to open the door fully before proceeding.